 - Make sure to use fresh chia seeds.
 Expired seeds sink to the bottom and do not plump up when mixed with liquid.

 - Sift the matcha to avoid clumps.
-If you use matcha often, a bamboo whisk is a great purchase to break down the clumps really efficiently.
+If you use matcha often, a bamboo whisk is a great purchase to break down the clumps efficiently.
 Otherwise, you can use a sieve or sifter to sift the matcha for a smoother consistency before adding it to the milk.
-I did not do this and mine turned out smooth, but it is worth doing if you have the time.
+I did not do this, and mine turned out smooth, but it is worth doing if you have the time.

 - Stir well.
 Between the matcha powder and the chia seeds, you may get some clumping.
-To avoid that, I recommend that you stir the matcha chia pudding, let it sit for at least a minute and then stir it again.
+To avoid that, I recommend that you stir the matcha chia pudding, let it sit for at least a minute, and then stir it again.
 Before you set it in the fridge, make sure there are no clumps.

 - Blend instead of whisk.
 When you make the matcha chia pudding, you'll see the chia seeds plump up and have a tapioca-like texture.
 If you do not like that consistency, you can just make it in a blender for a smoother consistency.